 2. Holder Airdrops

-In a holder airdrop, cryptocurrency is distributed to specific investors based on what they're holding in their wallet.
+In a holder airdrop, cryptocurrency or NFTs are distributed to investors based on something they own in their wallet.
 Since wallet balances are on a public ledger, developers can set up airdrops according to certain criteria.
-Blockchain projects will use holder airdrops to gain awareness or reward their existing community with new NFTs or tokens.
+Blockchain projects will use holder airdrops to gain awareness or reward their existing community with free NFTs or tokens.

 3. Bounty Airdrops

-Bounty airdrops are based on completing tasks, usually related to promoting the project, such as following their twitter account, joining their discord group, or liking and engaging with their social media accounts.
+Bounty airdrops (aka exclusive airdrops) are based on completing tasks, usually related to promoting the project, such as following their Twitter account, joining their Discord group, or engaging with their social media accounts in exchange for rewards.
 Bounty airdrops can be done in a few minutes.
 To claim it, you typically need to fill out a form and provide your wallet address.

 Now that you know the different types of airdrops, let's see how you can use them to find the latest opportunities.